-• Utilizing the cultural and linguistic background of students in the curriculum;

-• Providing students with opportunities to expand their conceptual and linguistic abilities and potentials in a successful and positive manner; and

-• Teaching students to appreciate the value and beauty of cultural diversity.
-Since the Act provides for bilingual education, CCSD is committed to provide equal educational opportunities to students who have been identified.
+- utilizing the cultural and linguistic background of students in the curriculum; - providing students with opportunities to expand their conceptual and linguistic abilities and potentials in a successful and positive manner; and - teaching students to appreciate the value and beauty of cultural diversity.
+Since the Act provides for bilingual education, and the District is committed to provide equal educational opportunities to students.

-LEGAL REF.: 22-23-1 NMSA (1978)

-CROSS REF .: IHB - Special Instructional Programs

-IHBA - Special Instructional Programs and Accommodations

-for Disabled Students
+- LEGAL REF.: 22-23-1 NMSA (1978) - CROSS REF.: IHB Special Instructional Programs IHBA - Special Instructional Programs and Accommodations for Disabled Students